This topic answers frequently asked questions about E-MapReduce (EMR) cluster billing.

 Am I charged for an EMR cluster if I confirm the order for the EMR cluster but do not complete the payment?

-Pay-as-you-go clusters: After you submit a request to create a cluster, ECS charges are generated only if ECS instances are created.
-EMR charges are generated only after the cluster is successfully created.
+Pay-as-you-go clusters: ECS charges apply only if ECS instances are created.
+EMR charges apply only after the cluster is successfully created.

-Subscription clusters: If you do not complete the payment, no charges are generated.
+Subscription clusters: No charges are generated if you do not complete the payment.

 How am I charged for an EMR cluster?

-EMR supports the subscription and pay-as-you-go billing methods.
-For the EMR on ECS service, the fees for an EMR cluster consist of EMR service fees and ECS instance fees.
-The EMR service fees vary based on the type of the ECS instances of the EMR cluster.
-For more information, see Billing.
+EMR supports subscription and pay-as-you-go billing methods.
+For EMR on ECS, the total cost consists of two parts: EMR service fees and ECS instance fees.
+EMR service fees vary based on the ECS instance types in the cluster.
+For a full breakdown, see Billing.

 How do I enable auto-renewal for EMR clusters?

-You can enable auto-renewal only for subscription EMR clusters.
-For more information, see Renewal policy.
+Auto-renewal is available only for subscription clusters.
+For setup instructions, see Renewal policy.

 I want to manually renew an EMR cluster for four years, but this duration is not available in the options.
 What do I do?